narfpoit/talk-pwa/README.md

 # Progressive Web Apps

-It's been said that the next frontier in web development is creating web apps that are more powerful, faster to load, and more accessible.
-These enhancements plus more can be achieved through *progressive web apps*.
+It's been said that the next frontier of web development is creating web apps that are more powerful, faster to load and use, and more accessible and responsive.
+These are only a few the enhanced features of mobile development that make **progressive web apps** exciting.

 ## Prerequisites